How to Prepare to Be a Landlord for the First Time

 Expect it to be hard work initially and inconvenient at times.
 However, whether you’re planning to rent a spare bedroom, a former family home, or to purchase a rental property, it can also be rewarding too.
 Go into it with your eyes open, make the necessary preparations, and it will go much more smoothly.

 Don’t be daunted by becoming a landlord.
 It isn’t as hard as some people make it out to be.
-And if you don’t want phone calls in the middle of the night, use a letting agent.
+And if you don’t want phone calls in the middle of the night, use a letting agent which offers a full service.

 No comments